-Cannabidiol (CBD) does not cause a person to experience the “high” that people associate with cannabis.
-However, possible side effects of CBD include drowsiness, irritability, and decreased appetite.
+Cannabidiol (CBD) does not cause people to experience the “high” associated with cannabis.
+However, CBD may make people feel other symptoms including drowsiness and irritability.

 The cannabis plant contains over 500 chemical compounds.
 Cannabinoids are one group of compounds present in cannabis.

 This article outlines how CBD might make a person feel.
 It also discusses some of the possible side effects of CBD, how it works, and the different ways a person can use it.

 However, they may experience several possible side effects with CBD.
 The

 - causing injuries to a person’s liver

 - interacting with other drugs someone is taking, potentially causing harmful side effects

 - slowing down brain activity if an individual takes it with alcohol or other drugs